larryhastings/correlate/README.md

 After a bunch of rewrites, I found the fastest way to compute fuzzy matches
 was: for each fuzzy type the two values have in common, compute *all possible matches* between all fuzzy keys mapping to the two values, even mixing between rounds.

+The streamlined data for fuzzy keys looks like this:

+    fuzzy_types[index][type] = [
+                               [(key1, weight, round#0),  (key1, weight, round#1), ...],
+                               [(key2, weight, round#0),  (key2, weight, round#1), ...],
+                            ]

+That is, they're indexed by index (a representation of the value), then by fuzzy type.
+That gets you a list of lists.
+Each inner list is a list of tuples of

+    (key, weight, round_number)

+where `key` is always the same in all entries in the list, and `round_number` is always the same as that tuple's index in that list.

+When computing matches between fuzzy keys, **correlate** takes the two lists of lists and does nested `for` loops over them.
+Since the keys don't change, it only needs to look up the fuzzy score once.
+If the fuzzy score is greater than 0, it stores the match in an array.

-Store these matches in an array, sort the array, then use the "match boiler" to reduce it down to just the matches that survive the multiple rounds above.
-The "match boiler" is discussed later;
-for now just assume it's a magic function that does the right thing.
-(Though I had to ensure it was super-stable for this approach to work.)
+Once it's done with the fuzzy key matching, it sorts this array of matches, then use the "match boiler" to reduce it down so that every per-round key is matched at most once.
+(The "match boiler" is discussed later; for now just assume it's a magic function that does the right thing.
+Though I had to ensure it was super-stable for this approach to work.)

 Sorting these fuzzy key matches was tricky.
 They aren't merely sorted by score; we also must ensure that fuzzy key matches from earlier rounds